mohit355/QUIZ-APPLICATION/README.md

 should auto-submit when the timer reaches zero.

 ● Users should be able to navigate to a specific question.
-● An overview panel or similar element should show all questions indicating: Which questions the user has visited, Which questions have been attempted.
+● An overview panel or similar element should show all questions indicating: Which questions the user has visited and which questions have been attempted.

 ● After the quiz or when the timer ends, users should be directed to a report page.
 ● This report should display each question with the user's answer and the correct answer side by